Meet Our Alumni

 Alex Maloney, BAJ’08, NFL Network

-Alex Maloney said he approached the position as production assistant as graduate school.
+Alex Maloney said he looked at the position as production assistant as a similar experience to graduate school.
 Since he was going to be at a national network for the most popular sport in the country, he didn’t know how long he was going to be there for and he wanted to make the most of it.
 His advice for new grads?

 “It’s not about how much money you make,” he said.
 “It’s about where can I go to get the best opportunities.
 It may not be the first job offered to you.
 You have to find the place and people that are going to invest in you.”